 The instructions provided were minimal and lacked detail.
-It wasn't all that hard to figure out though.
+It wasn't hard to figure out though.
 The only problem I ran into was where to get power for the lamps.
 That small detail is not noted anywhere in the basic instructions provided.
-I had to go to the dealership and ask Jake for that info.
-He was great about it and told me it was the grey wire from each of the turn signals that is not used from the factory.
+I had to go to the dealership and ask for that info.
+They were great about it and told me it was the grey wire from each of the turn signals that are not used by the factory.
 Harley put that power there specifically for passing lamps to be installed later.

-2) Remove front of fairing.
-After removing the Torx screws remove the headlight connector.
+- Remove the front of the fairing.
+After removing the Torx screws remove the headlight connectors.

-5) Install switch into a blank area of control panel
+- Install switch into a blank area of the switch control panel

-6) Wire switch power feed both in and out and ground into the harness according to diagram.
+Wire switch power feed both in and out and ground into the harness according to the diagram.
 The picture below is the back of the harness which points towards the switch controls.
 You have to stick the new switch wires into the specifically labeled holes to route power to the lights.
 I purchased the independent lighting control harness as well.
 That way you can have your brights on at the same time as your passing lamps.
-That was the easy part of the install, disconnect the wiring harness from the switch panel and snap the short harness in between.
-It is clean, sealed, and makes the necessary cross connectsso you don't have to cut and solder wires.
+That was the easy part of the installation, disconnect the wiring harness from the switch panel and snap the short harness in between.
+It is clean, sealed, and makes the necessary cross-connects so you don't have to cut and solder wires.

-10) Here you are supposed to put this wire sheath on now that you have the bracket work finished.
-But, the wire sheath Harley gives you is HUGE, as in it could go over 15+ wires, and its not shrink tubing!
+Here you are supposed to put this wire sheath on now that you have the bracket work finished.
+But, the wire sheath Harley gives you is HUGE, as in it could go over 15+ wires, and it's not shrink tubing!
 Horrible.
-I went to Auto Zone and bought a roll of shrink fit tubing and covered them properly from the exposure point on the bracket all the way up to where I had to build the new connector.
+I went to Auto Zone and bought a roll of shrink-fit tubing and covered them properly from the exposure point on the bracket all the way up to where I had to build the new connector.

-12) Build the new connector.
-This means stripping the jacket off about 1/8″ of the end of all 4 wires for each turn signal and passing lamp.
-Then your supposed to crimp the provided pins on the wire and snap them into the new connector.
-I soldered mine on instead to insure good contact.
-Then stick the pins in the correct positions in the new connector and reconnect to the feed in the fairing.
+- Build the new connector.
+This means stripping the jacket off about ⅛" of the end of all 4 wires for each turn signal and passing lamp.
+Then you are supposed to crimp the provided pins on the wire and snap them into the new connector.
+I soldered mine on instead to ensure good contact.
+Then stick the pins in the correct positions in the new connector and reconnect them to the feed in the fairing.
 This is where you get the power for the passing lamps.
 There is an extra grey wire on the feed connector that is originally unused which is now used for the passing lamps.